remysabliet/unidrop/README.md

 Vitest is provided by default for testing, however you are free to use whatever you like and are familiar with.

+## Room for Improvements (Rémy SABLIET)

+- Enhance the UploadFile component design by adding a circular progress indicator that visually wraps around the entire component and fills according to the upload progress.

+- Add a "Cancel Upload" button to allow users to interrupt an ongoing upload.

+- Improve error handling:

+    - Clearly differentiate between network errors, server-side errors, and chunk merge errors.

+    - Display helpful messages to users.

+- Implement an upload timeout mechanism for uploads taking too long (based on requirements).

+- Add file extension validation to prevent unsupported formats.

+- Automatically sanitize filenames to prevent unsafe or invalid file names.

+- On the server side, implement:

+    - More robust error handling

+    - File validation: filename sanitization, antivirus scanning, max file size check, etc.

+- Add end to end test (Cypress)